eiskalteschatten/typescript-webapp/Readme.md

 There is also a [version written in plain Node.js](https://github.com/eiskalteschatten/nodejs-webapp).

 But why are there so few commits?
-This project has existed for a long time and has formed the basis for many a Node.js application, but was in a private repository for most of its existence.
+This project has existed for a long time and has formed the basis for many a TypeScript application, but was in a private repository for most of its existence.
 It included several items that needed to remain private, so the commit history was deleted along with those items when preparing it to go open source.

 ## Table of Contents